akdeveloper560/Wealth-Tracker/README.md

   Personal Wealth & Net Worth Tracker [https://wealth-tracker-2.onrender.com/]

+  ---

+### ⚠️ Important Note About Live Demo
+> **Note:** This project is hosted on **Render's Free Tier**.
+If the app has been inactive for a while, the server goes into sleep mode.
+When you click the live link, **please wait about 1-2 minutes** for the server to spin up and load the data.
+Thank you for your patience! ⏳

+---

 A comprehensive personal finance and wealth tracking application that monitors your investments in real-time.
 It aggregates your stocks, mutual funds, ETFs, precious metals (Gold/Silver), cash, and liabilities to calculate your exact net worth.